Slipped disc — overview and treatment options

 A slipped disc does not always cause symptoms but can become chronic and debilitating if displaced disc material puts pressure on a spinal nerve.
 If this is your situation, the good news is treatment to get you back to a full and active life is possible.
-A first step should be learning as much about the condition and treatment methods as possible so you and your doctor can develop a care plan that works for you.
+A first step should be learning as much as possible about the condition and treatment methods so you and your doctor can develop a care plan that works for you.

 What is a slipped disc?